 Deep Vein Thrombosis (DVT)

-Most Cancer patients have abnormal D-dimer levels based on the given cut-off.
-D-dimer level in cancer patients is associated with risk of thromboembolism and deep venous thrombosis (DVT).
-Research shows that in conclusion, the D-dimer levels in cancer is dependent on patient age, tumor primary site, and tumor stage.
+Most Cancer patients have abnormal D-Dimer levels based on the given cut-off.
+D-Dimer level in cancer patients is associated with the risk of thromboembolism and deep venous thrombosis (DVT).
+Research shows that in conclusion, the D-Dimer levels in cancer is dependent on patient age, tumor primary site, and tumor stage.

 What does the result mean?

 To be able to interpret the results, one must know the cut-off for the unit of measure used in reporting.
-The results may be expressed as either D-dimer units or Fibrinogen Equivalent Units (FEU) depending on specific sets of reagents.
-To put simply, 1 D-dimer unit is equal to 2 FEUs.
-Hence, the cut-off of 500 ng/mL FEU is equal to 250 ng/mL D-dimer units.
+The results may be expressed as either D-Dimer units or Fibrinogen Equivalent Units (FEU) depending on specific sets of reagents.
+To put it simply, 1 D-Dimer unit is equal to 2 FEUs.
+Hence, the cut-off of 500 ng/mL FEU is equal to 250 ng/mL D-Dimer units.

 - Being over 60 years of age